Quantum-inspired space-time PDE solver and dynamic mode decomposition: Conclusions

 \section{Conclusions}

-We investigated the effectiveness of quantum-inspired methods, based on the MPS encoding of the combined space-time domain, for both simulating and predicting dynamics.
-We developed two methods: MPS space-time solver and MPS-DMD, with the runtime scaling logarithmically in both spatial and temporal resolution.
-For both linear and nonlinear equations, we observed that the MPS space-time solution captures all relevant spatio-temporal correlations with small bond dimensions, resulting in compression ratios exceeding $99\%$.
-Additionally, the MPS space-time ansatz appears to capture the separation of variables for PDEs.
-We leave the further analysis of this connection for future work.
-We observed that the long-term dynamics of both 1D and 2D nonlinear systems can be accurately predicted, with MPSs compressing more than $97\%$ of the data.
-Here, we also note that the MPS ansatz imposes a hierarchical nature on the timescales of the dynamics.
-We believe that this could lead to improved DMD implementations, since it has been previously observed that DMD benefits from a separation between slow and fast dynamics~\cite{kutz2016multiresolution}.
+We investigated the effectiveness of the MPS representation in the combined space-time domain for both simulation and data-driven prediction.
+For both linear and nonlinear (1+1)D PDEs, we observed that the MPS space-time solution captures the key spatio-temporal correlations with small bond dimensions, yielding compression ratios exceeding $99\%$ on a $2^{10}\times2^{10}$ grid.
+We introduced an MPS version of the well-known DMD method that successfully predicts the long-term dynamics of nonlinear systems.
+Under the assumption of low spatio-temporal entanglement, this has an exponentially lower computational cost than standard DMD.
+A direct future direction would be to study the MPS space-time encoding for higher-dimensional and vector-valued PDEs.
+Interestingly, the MPS ansatz natively imposes a hierarchical decomposition of the timescales, inducing a separation between the fast and slow dynamics.
+This separation may be explored further to improve DMD predictions~\cite{kutz2016multiresolution}.
+Our findings could also lead to interesting real-world applications in aerodynamics and weather forecasting, where nonlinear dynamics are dominant.

-This work also raises an important question regarding the role of quantum algorithms for solving PDEs.
-By treating the space-time domain simultaneously, the nature of temporal entanglement becomes a crucial metric in studying the separation between classical (quantum-inspired) and fully quantum approaches~\cite{What_limits_the_sim_of_QC_Stoudenmire}.
-Finally, we remark that the MPS-DMD connection not only facilitates compressed data-driven approaches, with numerous potential applications, but also enhances the interpretability of MPSs.
-This highlights the role of tensor networks in bridging the gap between numerical methods and data-driven approaches.